ilvkas/IOT-UR3_Robot-Lab_3/README.md

 - Python Version 3.7.3 is required.
 - requirements.txt contains all the required packages to run the program.
 - Gripper.py & Gripper.script need to be in the same folder as your script.
+- main.py is the script run in the lab.